astrelsky/HEN-V/README.md

 --------

 * Payloads are run as a subprocess by HEN-V.
 * Up to 15 payloads may be running simultaneously.
+(Actual budget limit may be vary)
 * Payloads may communicate with HEN-V using the socket fd 3.
   All communication must follow the same format used with app messaging.